Mortgage Foreclosures and Contract Terminations

 You may call us at 651-556-3003 or 1-800-657-3909 (toll-free) to verify we received proper notice.

 You or your creditors have the legal right to reclaim (redeem) the property we seized.
 We may sell these redemption rights.
 If you have further questions, you may contact our Complex Case Program at firstname.lastname@example.org.

-If a foreclosure sale is conducted by the county sheriff, there is a redemption period of 6 to 12 months.
-Four things can happen during the redemption period:
+If the county sheriff conducts a foreclosure sale, there is a redemption period of 6 to 12 months.
+During this period:

-- The debtor obtains a new mortgage and retains ownership of the property.
+You may get a new mortgage and retain ownership of the property